top of page

 Research Design

-In this phase, researchers decide on the overall framework of their study.
-Common research designs include experimental, correlational, case study, or mixed-methods designs.
-The choice depends on the nature of the research questions and the desired level of control over variables.
-The research design serves as the blueprint for the entire study, providing a roadmap for data collection and analysis.
+In this phase, researchers determine the overall structure of their study by selecting an appropriate research design.
+Common options include experimental, correlational, case study, or mixed-methods approaches.
+The choice largely depends on the research questions and how much control the researcher wants over the variables.

 Sampling Strategy